Heavy Rain Arrives Friday Afternoon

 More rain as we round out the week and start the weekend.
 Before you go cancelling any plans, let me stress this should not wash away the weekend.
 There will be a few downpours both Friday night and Saturday morning, but the latter half of Saturday and all day Sunday will be dry.
 You’ll get to ring in the new year under a dry sky and mostly clear sky.

-Friday: Tomorrow morning temperatures will start around 50°.
+Friday: Temperatures will start around 50°.
 Although it remains mostly clear overnight, clouds will be increasing through the morning.
-Rain is expected to move into west Alabama close to lunch time Friday then move along I-65 by 3pm, and into east Alabama late afternoon through early evening.
+Rain is expected to move into west Alabama close to lunch time then move along I-65 by 3pm, and into east Alabama late afternoon through early evening.

 There is no severe weather anticipated with this event.
 It will be mostly rain, and mostly heavy rain at that.
-There will be a few precarious downpours that could drop 1-2″ of rain, so just be aware of the radar tomorrow.
+There will be a few precarious downpours that could drop 1-2″ of rain, so just be aware of the radar.

 Due the downpours, I will include a slight to marginal risk for Flash Flooding in the forecast for Friday’s rain.
 The greatest threat for flooding will be along and south of I-20, but no single place is immune from a brief, pop-up shower capable of heavy rain.